At a glance

 • We have two commercial hubs in Durham, North Carolina and Philadelphia, Pennsylvania.
 These hubs feature modern, flexible workspaces that provide a hybrid solution to remote and office working – offering our employees opportunities to balance work and home life by creating schedules that flex to personal and business needs.

-The United States is a key market for GSK, with sales in 2021 of $12 billion
+The United States is a key market for GSK, with sales of $19.6bn in 2023

 Over the last 3 years we have brought several important new innovative medicines to patients in the US. including treatments for oncology (Blenrep & Zejula), HIV (Apretude), and Covid (Sotrovimab).